 Are the expectations for teaching clear?
 Does the new faculty member need additional resources (e.g. material from a previous course instructor, interpretation of mid---term evaluations)?
 Are there questions regarding policies and procedures or any difficulties to resolve?
-If the new faculty member has been hired as an LPSOE, is the proposed departmental balance between teaching and pedagogical research fair and achievable?
+If the new faculty member has been hired as a Professor of Teaching, is the proposed departmental balance between teaching and pedagogical research fair and achievable?